GoniBM/gonibm.github.io/_pages/about.md

 ---
 permalink: /
-title: "I am a third year Engineering Physics student"
+title: "Engineering Portfolio"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-I am a third year Engineering Physics student.
+I am a third year Engineering Physics student at the University Of British Columbia.
+I am very passionate about yada yada yada.